Newhailes House: Sir David Charles Herbert Dalrymple, 2nd Baronet (1879–1932)

-Influenced by David Boyles extensive career in the Royal Navy, David enrolled in the Britannia Royal Naval College as a thirteen-year-old Midshipman.
-It was during his career in the navy he met Margaret Anna Mctaggart-Stewart at a London party, whilst on leave serving as Lieutenant with HMS Falcon (1899), they married in St George's Hanover Square Church on 3 April 1906.
+Influenced by David Boyle's extensive career in the Royal Navy, David enrolled in the Britannia Royal Naval College as a thirteen-year-old Midshipman.
+It was during his career in the navy he met Margaret Anna Mctaggart-Stewart at a London party, whilst on leave serving as Lieutenant with HMS Falcon (1899).
+They married in St George's Hanover Square Church on 3 April 1906.
 His career in the Royal Navy was chequered with various disciplinary actions concerning conduct.
-He was eventually dismissed the service in 1911.
-They had a daughter Dorothea Mary in March 1912, who tragically died in November 1914.
-They had a son Charles Mark Dalrymple in May 1915.
+After facing two courts martial, he eventually resigned from the service in 1911.
+They had a daughter Dorothea Mary in March 1912, who tragically died in November 1914, and a son, Charles Mark Dalrymple, in May 1915.
 David and Margaret divorced in 1919, after his widely publicised affair at the Royal Albion Hotel in Brighton with actress Mrs Dorothy Lewis, 20 years his junior.
 After the divorce, Margaret Dalrymple decided to leave Newhailes and live with her sister Susanna in Maybole Ayrshire.

 There followed an advertisement appeared in The Times on 12 November 1919.

-“Situation - the Mansion-House of Newhailes is situated about 5 miles from the Post Office, Edinburgh; 16 minutes by rail from Waverley Station or 45 minutes by tramcar from Edinburgh and 5 minutes from Musselburgh.
+"Situation – the Mansion-House of Newhailes is situated about 5 miles from the Post Office, Edinburgh; 16 minutes by rail from Waverley Station or 45 minutes by tramcar from Edinburgh and 5 minutes from Musselburgh.
 The house is 18th century with a fine front and circular flight of steps to front door, and a courtyard in front with pillared entrance.
 The interior is very hansome and ornate, with richly panelled walls and pictures inset.
 At the back there is a grass park of 2½ acres surrounded by terraces.
-There is a private entrance from Newhailes station to the grounds.”
-The advertisement went on to describe the number of bedrooms, reception rooms and facilities, saying the drainage was in good order and the house connected to the Edinburgh telephone exchange (Musselburgh 132).
-Asking interested parties to contact Messrs.
+There is a private entrance from Newhailes station to the grounds."
+The advertisement went on to describe the number of bedrooms, reception rooms and facilities, saying the drainage was in good order and the house connected to the Edinburgh telephone exchange (Musselburgh 132), asking interested parties to contact Messrs.
 Hope Todd and Kirk W S of 19 Charlotte Street, Edinburgh.

 The house it seems was difficult to rent, and it was again advertised in February 1920 and repeated in May and again in August.
 By December 1921 it was again advertised to let in The Times and The Scotsman hoping to attract a family by adding:

 David married Dorothy Lewis in London in August 1923; she became Lady Dorothy Mirabelle Cynthia Dalrymple.
-They lived in London, both hedonistic, they partied, largely neglecting Newhailes, which was eventually leased to the Earl and Countess of Cassillis, Marquess of Ailsa, Margaret's elder married sister, from the trustees.
+They lived in London; both hedonistic, they partied, largely neglecting Newhailes, which was eventually leased to the Earl and Countess of Cassillis, Marquess of Ailsa, Margaret's elder married sister, from the trustees.